rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 # RxAngular Coalescing operators

-While developing RxAngular one of the first things we had to tackle for performant change detection, was coalescing of `ChangeDetectorRef#detectChanges` calls on component level, but in fact the shipped logic can be applied anywhere.
+While developing RxAngular, one of the first things we had to tackle for performant change detection was coalescing of `ChangeDetectorRef#detectChanges` calls on component level, but in fact, the shipped logic can be applied anywhere.

 There are 2 main pieces to understand: